Methotrexate 2mg/ml Oral Solution

 Risk of exacerbation of convulsions resulting from the decrease of phenytoin digestive absorption by cytotoxic drug or risk of toxicity enhancement or loss of efficacy of the cytotoxic drug due to increased hepatic metabolism by phenytoin.

 In the case of pre-treatment with medicinal products exhibiting myelosuppressive or immunosuppressive effects (e.g. cytostatics, metamizole, pyrimethamine sulphonamides, chloramphenicol, diphenylhydantoin, amidopyridine derivatives), it is possible to observe enhancement of bone marrow toxicity and immunosuppression.
 Bone marrow suppression and reduced folate concentrations have been reported when triamterene and methotrexate were coadministered.
-Trimethoprim/sulfamethoxazole has been reported in rare cases to increase bone marrow suppression in patients treated with methotrexate, presumably because of the increased antifolate effect.
+Sulfonamides and trimethoprim/sulfamethoxazole have been reported in rare cases to increase bone marrow suppression in patients treated with methotrexate, presumably because of the increased antifolate effect.
+Conversely, co-administration of medicinal products containing folinic acid or vitamin preparations containing folic acid or derivatives may impair the efficacy of methotrexate.

 The possibility of delayed methotrexate clearance should be considered in combination with other cytostatic medicinal products.